-Figure 2: Two pathways for calculating the hydration free energy of methane.
+Figure 2: Two pathways for calculating the hydration free energy of methane, , where (a) corresponds to ABF and (b) corresponds to FEP.

 Hydration of methane can be described by either of the processes depicted in Figure 2.
 The horizontal transformation corresponds to the direct hydration process, wherein the solute is brought from the gas phase to the aqueous medium.
 This process can be modeled using a water liquid-vapor interfacial system, consisting of a water lamella in equilibrium with its low pressure gaseous phase (on a microscopic scale, essentially vacuum).
 Methane is placed in the aqueous environment, and is translocated in a reversible fashion across the Gibbs dividing surface, into the gas phase.
 ABF can be employed to serve this purpose, choosing as a reaction coordinate the projection along the z-direction of Cartesian space of the distance separating the center of mass of water from that of methane.